kiquetal/nats-go-examples/cmd/token-worker/notes.md

    - Final NATS client names will appear as: "Token Worker-token-worker-5d4f9b8c7d"
    - This format makes it easy to identify which pod corresponds to which NATS client

+4. **IDP Configuration**:
+   - The Identity Provider URL can be configured via env var or command-line flag
+   - In production, consider using secure methods to provide the IDP URL

 ## Monitoring

 To verify each worker has a unique client name: